gskourlis/Data_Analyst_Salaries/README.md

 📊 Data Analysts Thriving: The average salary for Data Analysts has nearly doubled since 2020, reflecting growing demand for data-driven insights at every level of business.

+ In this repository you will find the code I created to clean and manipulate the data,.
 If you’re interested in seeing the full breakdown, feel free to check out my dashboard on Tableau Public (https://lnkd.in/dgH4Rh2B).